AzzyOwO/physics-python/README.md

 # physics-python
 A little physics emulator in python that is open source

-All of the credits go to Azrael (AzzyOwO github).
+All of the credits go to Azrael (AzzyOwO github) and the internet!

 No copyright needed and all open source.